 For Cut-Out Biscuits: Dust your countertop with gluten-free flour.
 Turn dough out onto the counter and press it into a rectangle, about 1 ¼ inches thick.
 Cut into three or four rounds using a 1 ½ inch biscuit cutter.

 Gather the remaining dough together, kneading and patting it into a rectangle and cut out additional biscuits.
 Repeat.
 You should have 8-9 biscuits at the end.

-Bake the Biscuits.
 Bake until the biscuits are deeply golden brown, about 15 minutes.